jookies/jasmin/README.rst

    :align: Center

-Jasmin core and its external connectors (used for AMQP, Redis, SMPP, HTTP, Telnet ...) are written in Python and are mainly based on `Twisted matrix <https://twistedmatrix.com/>`_, a event-driven networking engine.
+Jasmin core and its external connectors (used for AMQP, Redis, SMPP, HTTP, Telnet ...) are written in Python and are mainly based on `Twisted matrix <https://twistedmatrix.com/>`_, an event-driven networking engine.

 Getting started
 ***************